steverusso/bigtech.fail/website/content/posts/it-already-has-been-bernie/index.md

 ---
 title: '"Tomorrow, It Could Be Somebody Else": It Already Has Been, Bernie!'
 date: 2021-03-27
+summary: Bernie Sanders said he's not comfy with Trump's Twitter ban because it could be someone else tomorrow... not realizing it already has been "someone else," and mostly his supporters lol.
 ---

 In [an interview a few days ago](https://archive.is/VDzVC), Bernie Sanders was